 Mr. Gantz is well known in the industry through his frequent speaking and consulting engagements and his bylined biweekly column in Computerworld.
 In the past he has served as contributing editor for Networking Management, Computer Graphics World, InfoWorld, and Digital News.
 He has also published articles in Fortune, Forbes, Industry Week, Discover, High Technology, and Management Technology.
 Additional national and international exposure has come through quotes in all major business publications, interviews on CNN, and chairperson assignments at all major computer industry trade shows, including COMDEX, Internet Commerce Expo, ComNet, ITAA, NCGA, and PC Expo.

 Mr. Gantz is a graduate of Dartmouth College, former Navy submarine officer, and coauthor of The Naked Computer (Morrow, 1983).
 He has run two Boston Marathons (1979 and 1980) and hiked the Appalachian Trail end to end (1973).
 He is married and has two sons.

 Senior Vice President & Chief Analyst

-As IDC's Senior Vice President - Research, Frank Gens guides IDC's research into broad IT industry trends, particularly the strategic adoption of technology by Global 2000 businesses and the industries in which they compete.
+As IDC's Senior Vice President & Chief Analyst, Frank Gens guides IDC's research into broad IT industry trends, particularly the strategic adoption of technology by Global 2000 businesses and the industries in which they compete.

-Mr. Gens is the author of IDC Executive Insights, IDC’s monthly executive brief on the state and future of the IT industry, and is a frequent speaker at executive forums around the world.
-He is the author of IDC Predictions, the company's annual forecast of major changes in the global development and use of technology.
-Mr. Gens is a member of IDC's worldwide management team, a lead developer of IDC's global research architecture, and a member of IDC's Research Quality Board.
+Mr. Gens is the author of IDC Predictions, the company's annual forecast of major changes in the global development and use of technology, and keynote speaker at IDC's annual Directions conferences in the U.S. and in many other countries.
+Mr. Gens is a member of IDC's worldwide management team, a lead developer of IDC's global research architecture, and a co-chair of IDC's Research Quality Board.